-- · Specify the records that may be disclosed. - · State the purpose of the disclosure. - Identify the person or class of parties to whom the disclosure can be made.
+- Specify the records that may be disclosed.

+- State the purpose of the disclosure.

+- Identify the person or class of parties to whom the disclosure can be made.

-When Disclosure is Permitted Without Prior Consent of the Student In general, the University will not disclose personal information from a student's education records without the student's prior consent.
+When Disclosure is Permitted Without Prior Consent of the Student the student's prior consent.
 However, the University, in compliance with the law, may disclose personal information without the student's prior consent under these conditions: